tupton/pastebin-cl/README.md

       -c, --copy            copy the text that is posted to pastebin.com before copying the pastebin.com URL
-      -f FILE, --file=FILE  read from FILE instead of stdin
+      -f FILE, --file=FILE  read from FILE instead of stdin -p, --print-response  print the response from the pastebin API instead of copying it to the clipboard

       Pastebin API Options:
         These options are passed to the pastebin API request.